subsquid/eth-archive/README.md

   "fromBlock": number, // starting block number to include in range "toBlock": Option<number>, // ending block number of the range. returned block range is [fromBlock, toBlock).
 So toBlock is not included.
   "logs": [{
-    "address": string, // address of the contract
+    "address": Option<[string]>, // contract addresses to filter by. all addresses are included if null
     // if topics[0] is ["a", "b", "c"] the logs will be filtered so only logs that have "a", "b" or "c" as their first topic will be returned.
     // if topics[0] is an empty array, any topic will pass the filter "topics": [[string]],